Georgiana Cavendish, Duchess of Devonshire: Character

 From childhood, Georgiana showed a characteristic need to please others, and a need for attention.
 Her mother Georgiana Spencer, Countess Spencer had an interest in education for girls and had discussed being patron of the educational academy that the Bluestocking poet Anna Laetitia Barbauld was to establish.
 Georgiana's mother raised her daughter to behave as if she were a courtier, always on show.
 This strict education and training had a counter-effect, only augmenting Georgiana's people-pleasing tendencies.
 Lady Spencer knew she was partly responsible for her daughter's faults, and worried for her daughter's future.
 Her natural temperament, combined with her breeding, made Georgiana into an excitable, impressionable young woman vulnerable to peer pressure.
 Indeed, Georgiana did the opposite of what Mary Delany hoped, and was instead corrupted by her contemporaries.
 Her inability to say no to her degenerate friends in the ton led Georgiana into many scrapes against her better judgement and made her feel shame over her behaviour.

 Despite her efforts, Georgiana could not overcome her contradictions.
-She was a popular leader of society who was widely beloved and yet she was so insecure and became dependent upon the dubious devotion of Lady Elizabeth Foster.
-She was a loyal friend, but nevertheless manipulated and never repaid trusted friends for money to pay her gambling debts.
-Georgiana sympathized with the plight of the poor yet could not stop her own extravagant and ruinous gambling addiction.
+She was a popular leader of society who was widely beloved and yet she was insecure and became dependent upon Lady Elizabeth Foster.
+She was said to be a loyal friend, but nevertheless manipulated and never repaid trusted friends for money to pay her gambling debts.
+Georgiana sympathized with the plight of the poor yet could not stop her own extravagant gambling addiction.

 Pursuits and fame

-With her renowned style, exuberant lifestyle, generosity, and marriage to the powerful Duke of Devonshire, the Duchess of Devonshire was a leading society figure.
-She was a high emblem of the era.
-Georgiana was arguably the Diana, Princess of Wales of her time; her popularity with the press and public can be compared to what her descendant experienced more than two hundred years later.
-Like Diana, every move Georgiana made was watched by those around her and then reported on by the press.
-On a personal note, Georgiana and Diana had much in common: maternal abandonment issues as a child, a famously unhappy marriage, a binge-eating disorder, the common touch, a desire to be the centre of attention, and a mutual love for their children.
+With her personal style, social activities, and charitable work and marriage to the Duke of Devonshire, the Duchess of Devonshire was a prominent figure of the society.
+Georgiana received a level of public and media attention that is often compared to her descendant, Diana, Princess of Wales.
+Like Diana, Georgiana's personal and social activities were frequently reported on by the press of the time.
+It has been noted that Georgiana and Diana had much in common: maternal abandonment issues as a child, a famously unhappy marriage, a binge-eating disorder, the common touch, a desire to be the centre of attention, and a mutual love for their children.